 Advice: Consider turning your client reports into an additional revenue channel.

-The agencies and marketers look at month-over-month and year-over-year traffic and interpret data to craft actionable next-step recommendations.
+The agencies and marketers look at month-over-month and year-over-year traffic and interpret marketing data to craft actionable next-step recommendations.

-A digital marketing report is not only needed when a new experiment, project or initiative is launched to ensure everything goes smoothly.
+A digital marketing report is not only needed when a new experiment, project, or initiative is launched to ensure everything goes smoothly.
 It’s also beneficial to get historical data for future launches.

 This is when you’d create a cross-channel report.